aplsimple/expagog/README.md

 A data value in the report is marked in color if it has changed by more than 2% relative to the previous period.

-The *Count*  is the total number of non-empty cells in the schedule.
-The *Count0* is the total number of non-empty cells with value of 0.
+The *Cells*  is the total number of non-empty cells in the schedule.
+The *Cells0* is the total number of non-empty cells with value of 0.

-The average values are obtained with dividing the sums by *Count*.
+The average values are obtained with dividing the sums by *Cells*.

 The *Report* button allows to save the statictics to html file.